 These protectors of manhood come in all shapes, sizes, materials, colors, quality, and effectiveness.
 They have to be safe, high quality and effective.

 An athletic cups' shape dictates much of its ability to protect the male genitals, and it’s not just about covering your balls.
-At its core, a cup must keep the testicles from touching the sides of the cup when it gets hit.
-If it doesn’t then the balls that hit your cup cause your cup to hit your balls.
+At its core an athletic cup must keep the testicles from touching the sides of the cup when it gets hit.
+If it doesn’t then the balls that hit your groin cup causes your cup to hit your balls.
 Ouch.
-In fact, a cup would be pretty useless if the testicles were pressed into it all the time.
+In fact, an athletic cup would be pretty useless if the testicles were pressed into it all the time.

 Cups come in many sizes, even for adults.
-Youth cups are often very inconsistent, and difficult to size since the “strap” size (as in a jockstrap) is listed only by waist size.
+Youth groin cups are often very inconsistent, and difficult to size since the “strap” size (as in a jockstrap) is listed only by waist size.
 This has nothing to do with genital size, which is largely an age issue.
-A 7-year-old boy and a 14-year-old boy should not have the same cup but may have similar waist sizes.
-A good cup clearly displays an age-range or other indicators of the protection area provided.
+A 7 year old boy and a 14 year old boy should not have the same cup, but may have similar waist sizes.
+A good cup clearly displays an age-range or other indicator of the protection area provided.

 Sports Injury Researcher, United States